EMERGING MARKETS-Latam stocks gain on U.S. jobs, Brazil inflation

 A religious holiday kept Mexico's bourse closed.
 Markets in Brazil, Mexico, Chile, Argentina, Peru, Colombia and Venezuela will not operate on Friday due to the Good Friday holiday.

-Brazil's benchmark Bovespa stock index rose for the first session in three, climbing 0 .26 percent to 63,691.18.
+Brazil's benchmark Bovespa stock index rose for the first session in three, climbing 0.66 percent to 63,945.03.
+The index is on track for a weekly loss of 0.6 percent, its third in a row.

-Oil producer OGX, controlled by Brazil's richest man E ike Batista, gained 3.46 percent, leading the index higher, while state-controlled rival Petrobras added 1.10 percent.
+Oil producer OGX, controlled by Brazil's richest man Eike Batista, gained 3.39 percent, leading the index higher, while state-controlled rival Petrobras added 1.65 percent.

 Shares rose after data showed new claims for unemployment benefits in the United States fell to a new four-year low, suggesting the labor market in the world's largest economy was continuing to heal.